-The Group holds property plant and equipment, totalling \$5.95m (2022: \$5.4m) principally relating to the processing plant.
+The Group holds property, plant and equipment, totalling \$3.54m (2023: \$5.95m), principally relating to the pilot plant.

-At each reporting date, the directors are required to assess whether there are any indicators of impairment, that would require an impairment assessment to be carried out.
-The directors concluded there were indicators of impairment and so an assessment was performed.
+At each reporting date, the Directors are required to assess whether there are any indicators of impairment, that would require an impairment assessment to be carried out.
+The Directors concluded there were indicators of impairment and so an assessment was performed.